BLCM/ModCabinet/TEMPLATE.md

 llTag1 llTag2

 //we are using 2x `l`(`L` in lowcase) because Github skips all symbols such as `#` while searching
+//List of tags you can find in [[home page|Home]].
+You can also add a custom tag, then add it to the home page(just write a name of the tag, I'll fix search later)

 # Description
 //Write here description, install instructions and other stuff you want to.
 You can use header2, header3 header4 etc here: